The Ponzano-Regge cylinder and Propagator for 3d quantum gravity: Outlook Conclusion

 On the one hand, increasing the number of boundary insertions $N$ increases the complexity of the transfer matrix.
 It was shown in \cite{Dittrich:2017hnl} that the transfer matrix for a boundary spin network based on a square lattice with elementary spins $\f12$ on all its links can be understood in terms of the simplest 2d integrable models: the 6-vertex model and equivalently the Heisenberg spin chain.
 The goal would be to import the result from integrable models, which extract the spectrum of the transfer matrix using the Bethe ansatz, and use those powerful methods to describe the evolution dictated by the Ponzano-Regge model.

 On the other hand, the obvious question when considering the time direction is whether the evolution is unitary or not.
 In the cases that we studied, the spin network states for two and three qubits clearly didn't lead to a unitary transfer matrix.
-So, could it be possible to choose special boundary spin networks (e.g. coherent spin networks) that lead to unitary transition amplitudes for finite $S$ or should we only expect to recover unitarity in the $S\rightarrow+\infty$ limit as the discreteness of the time direction gets erased?
-Or, could it be that, since the spin network ansatz allows for fluctuations of the geometry in the time direction, we need to extract a ``rigidified time'' transition amplitude that would turn out to be unitary?
-Or, could even be that the spin network boundary data intrinsically allows for incoming and outgoing flux across the boundary cylinder, in which case one shouldn't worry about unitary but instead try to quantify the balance of flux along the cylinder in between the initial and final slices?
+This non-unitary evolution\footnotemark{} is to be expected since we are not studying a closed isolated system but an open quantum system with boundary.
+The question should then be reformulated as how to identify if the boundary conditions, formalized at the quantum level as the spin network on the time-like boundary cylinder, allow for incoming or/and outgoing flux across the boundary.
+If the boundary conditions are rigid enough to freeze all flux exchange with the exterior of the cylinder and isolate the system, it would then make sense to require the unitary of the evolution.
+Following the reverse logic, one could interpret the unitarity of the evolution as the signature of an isolated system and attempt to relate the distance from unitarity to the flux of information across the boundary.

 Beyond the exploration of possible extensions of the present results in the realm of 3d quantum gravity, our work further opens possible doors to applications beyond the the Ponzano-Regge model:

 \begin{itemize}